 How and why to prepare your website content using the F Pattern style of writing

-Recently, I presented to the members of PRO Salem, a local business referral and networking group, on how to “F Your Website”.
-You can view the presentation by clicking through the slideshow above, or read the transcript below.
+Recently, I presented to the members of a local business referral and networking group on how to “F Your Website”.
+Here is a transcribed version of the slideshow I presented to them.

 Good content is important

 - It sets your website apart from the masses.

 - It delivers the right message to your clients.

 - It’s the primary element that drives the success of your website.

 - Ultimately, content wins the wallets of your customers.